jannahnaimah/File-Integrity-Monitor/README.md

 ## Contributing

 Feel free to open issues or pull requests.
 If you'd like me to add CI, tests, packaging, or example configurations, let me know.

-## License

-No license specified — add a `LICENSE` file to define one.